mastodon/documentation/content/en/admin/optional/tor.md

 ## Gotchas {#gotchas}

-There are a few things you will need to be aware of.
-Certain redirects will push your users to https.
-They will have to manually replace the URL with http to continue.
+There are a few things you will need to understand.
+Certain redirects will push your users to HTTPS.
+They will have to manually replace the URL with HTTP to continue.

 Various resources, such as images, will still be offered through your regular non-Tor domain.
-How much of a problem this is will depend greatly on your user’s level of caution.
+How much of a problem this is will depend on your users' level of caution.